Extended Weyl groups, Hurwitz transitivity and weighted projective lines I: Generalities and the tubular case: Introduction

-\textbf{Acknowledgments} The authors specially thank Henning Krause for mentioning the question of the existence of a bijection as presented in Theorem~\ref{cor:MainTheorem} to us.
-Further we thank him, as well as Dieter Vossieck and Lutz Hille for fruitful discussions.
+The authors specially thank Henning Krause for mentioning the question of the existence of a bijection as presented in Theorem~\ref{cor:MainTheorem} to us.
+Further they thank him, as well as Dieter Vossieck and Lutz Hille for fruitful discussions.
+We also like to thank Charly Schwabe, who made us aware of a mistake in Theorem~\ref{thm:MainElliptic}.